dlrltjr484/STM32_Ultrasonic_Sensor/README.md

 2022-01-24

-Code for calculate distance using HC-SR04 module
+Code for calculating distance using HC-SR04 module

 Used STM32F103RB and STM32F411RE
 TIM2_Channel1 ( 16 bit Timer )